Why Influencers Ghost Brands?

 What they eventually figured out was that their process was the product they were selling to creators.
 And that product was bureaucratic, impersonal, and exhausting.
 The creators who stayed were the ones who needed the money badly enough to tolerate the experience.
 The ones who ghosted were the ones who had options.

 When Sola replaced the 8-page brief with a 2-page conversation-starter and added genuine non-campaign check-ins, their ghost rate dropped to 11% in two cycles.
-The creators didn’t change.
+The creators did not change.
 The product did.

 The creator’s side of the inbox you never see